WICG/view-transitions/explainer.md

 Capturing as a texture avoids the interactivity risks, complexities, and memory impact of fully preserving these parts of Page-A as live DOM.

-The root is always captured in this way, and is also clipped to the viewport, as capturing the entire page would take an enormous amount of memory in some cases.
+The root is always captured in this way, and is also clipped to the viewport, as capturing the entire page would take an enormous amount of memory in many cases.

-- Open question: Should we have a way to expand this area for particular transitions?
+- Open question: Should we have a way to expand the root capture area for particular transitions?
 For example, transitions that involve vertical movement?
 - Open question: Other elements can also be massive.
 Do we need a way to limit and control the captured size of those?

 This mode works great for the share button and the root, as their transitions can be represented by simple transforms.
-However, the header changes size without stretching its shadow, and the content of the header moves independently.
+However, the header changes size without stretching its shadow, and the content of the header moves independently and doesn't stretch.
 There's another mode for that:

 ### As a container + child texture

 In this mode the computed styles of the element are copied over, so they can be re-rendered beyond just transforming a texture.
 This allows the developer to animate properties such as width and height, borders, background color… anything that can be animated with CSS.
-It also allows the developer to create animations that clip child content, via `overflow: hidden`.
+It also allows the developer to create animations that clip child content via `overflow: hidden`.

 The children of the element (including pseudos and text nodes) are captured into a single texture that can be animated independently.